silanthro/stores-client/content/docs/cookbook/research-to-notion.md

 ---
 title: 'Research and add to Notion'
-description: 'Build an AI agent that can research Hacker News and add it to Notion'
+description: 'Build an AI agent that can research Hacker News and add its findings to Notion'
 author:
   name: 'Alfred'
   title: 'Co-founder'